zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/migration.md

 ### Cells 1.5

+The focus will be moving top-level groups into Organizations and then migration those Organizations to secondary Cells.

-Establish a process for moving top-level groups between organizations on the same cells.
-This functionality is net new and will need to be developed in time for Cells 1.5.
+We will establish a process for moving top-level groups between organizations on the same Cell.
+This functionality is net new and will need to be developed in time for Cells 1.5 and is a pre-requisite before Org mover can move an Organization between Cells.

-A solution will be needed to re-write the org IDs when a top-level group is moved to a new organization.
-This is preferable to using DT since DT does much more than re-writing IDs and will be a more complex operation.
-This also ensures project ids, etc .. do not change when the top-level groups is moved into a new organization.
+The solution will need to re-write the org IDs when a top-level group is moved to a new Organization.
+A new solution is preferable to using DT since DT does much more than re-writing IDs and will be a more complex operation.
+This also ensures new IDs are not generated where it's not necessary when the top-level groups is moved into a new Organization that will lead to users having to make changes to their local repositories, bookmarks, etc ... to match the new IDs and paths.

-Org mover will be responsible for moving an entire org from [Cell 1 (the legacy Cell)](decisions/012_cell_unique_identifier.md) to a secondary Cell.
+Once the top-level groups for a customer are in their own Organization on [Cell 1 (the legacy Cell)](decisions/012_cell_unique_identifier.md), Org mover will move the entire Organization from Cell 1 to a secondary Cell.

 Limitations: